vibe13/aerogear-push-quickstarts/client/contacts-mobile-android-client/README.md

 ### Application Flow

-When you first lunch the application, you are required to login.
+When you first launch the application, you are required to login.
 Enter your employee credentials (by default the 'Contacts' backend creates a list of default employees such as '_maria:maria_') and click Login.
 If the login is successfully, you are presented with a list of existing Contacts residing on the server.

 ![contacts list home screen](doc/contacts-list.png)